 All this said, some countries give specific guidance on which cost basis methods you can use.
 We’ll look at how some tax offices around the world calculate crypto taxes.

-The IRS says where possible, crypto investors should specifically identify the assets they've disposed of, which means, provided you can specifically identify the assets you're disposing of, you can utilize cost basis methods like HIFO, LIFO and FIFO under the scope of Spec ID.
+Previously, the IRS said where possible, crypto investors should specifically identify the assets they've disposed of, which means, provided you can specifically identify the assets you're disposing of, you can utilize cost basis methods like HIFO, LIFO, and FIFO under the scope of Spec ID.

 You can find more information in our US Crypto Tax Guide.